 Each expectation gets a score of 20 and over the 5 expectations for a total of 100% each month.
 The chart on the left shows everything in balance, the proportions you are happy with.
 Not that you spend equal amounts of time on each, but that you feel the total balance you have is good for your goal balance.

 As the year goes on, you score each expectation with how you believe each balanced that month.
 Some months you find more time spent on your client activities and less on your family.
 You would score each activity on how the balance compared to your optimal month.

 The following charts show how my work life balance was measured and how it went.

-The graph on the left shows the starting point, which represents the optimal balance between each of the expectations.
+The graph on the left shows the starting point, representing the optimal balance between each of the expectations.
 The graph on the right is what I scored on average for the year by month.
-The year was heavy on the client side as I scored the year.
+The year was heavy on the client-side as I scored the year.
 In retrospect, this was true, as I had a project with a fantastic team with a tight deadline and lots of effort to get over the finish line.
-The next highest was the learning component which consisted of a new skill set I was coming up to speed on and a certification exam that had a May deadline.
+The next highest was the learning component which consisted of a new skill set I was coming up to speed on and a certification exam with a May deadline.

 In looking at each month over the year, you get a sense of how the ebb and flow of your work life balance played out.

 The following graphic below shows the detail from the year.
 Download access to the Excel and Power BI report is available here, and I will also provide the PowerBI workbook so that you can track your balance.